<objectType>

 State Before 4.9.1

-We stored the passwords only when writing, i.e., when midPoint was updating the password on the resource.
+We stored the passwords only when writing, i.e., when midPoint was creating an account or updating its password on the resource.
 This was somehow sufficient to cover the use case #1 (prohibited values), although only when midPoint was the sole source of password changes.
 (That means, if the password was changed on the resource, midPoint didn’t get that information.)

 Current Design